onflow/flow/docs/accounts-and-keys.md

 Sequence numbers work similarly to transaction nonces in Ethereum, but with several key differences:

-- Sequence numbers are **incremented per account key**, not per account
+- **Each key in an account has a dedicated sequence number** associated with it.
+Unlike Ethereum, there is no sequence number for the entire account.
 - When creating a transaction, only the **proposer must specify a sequence number**.
 Payers and authorizers are not required to.

 Furthermore, the transaction proposer is only required to specify a sequence number for one of the keys in its signer declaration.
 This key is referred to as the _proposal key_.

-Each time an account key is used as a proposal key, its sequence number increases by 1 (assuming the transaction is executed).
-The sequence number is incremented after execution, even if the transaction fails (reverts) during execution.
+Each time an account key is used as a proposal key, its sequence number is incremented by 1.
+The sequence number is updated after execution, even if the transaction fails (reverts) during execution.

 A transaction is rejected if its proposal key does not specify a sequence number equal to the sequence number stored on the account _at execution time._